-Before looking at why there has been a shift towards the optional use of litigation finance rather than necessity, it is worth considering what litigation finance offers to companies.
+Before looking at why there has been a shift towards the optional use of litigation finance rather than necessity, it is worth considering what litigation funding offers to companies.
 A litigation funder will pay some or all of the legal fees and disbursements involved in bringing a suitable legal claim.
 The funder will then be repaid those costs plus a return in the event of success (whether through a settlement or a final judgment/award).
-The funding is non-recourse, and so the funder will only be repaid its costs and will only receive its return from any proceeds successfully recovered from the Defendant.
+The funding is non-recourse, so the funder will only be repaid its costs and will only receive its return from any proceeds successfully recovered from Defendants.

 With that in mind, litigation funding offers at least five big advantages for companies, even when they are not facing financial pressures.